Satyaki9207/Satyaki9207/README.md

 # Data Science Portfolio 👋
 Hi, I am currently pursuing my Msc in Data and Business analytics at Rennes School of Business, France .
 I have a background in Mechanical engineering and well versed in numerical and statistical methods.
 I'm interested in machine learning and natural language processing.
 This is a repository containing all the projects for academics and personal interest.
-Also

 Technical skills
 1. SQL